 EaseUS Todo Backup has a variety of price points to accommodate a variety of user types.
 It even includes a free data recovery tool for Windows, Mac, iPhone/iPad, and Android devices for those with basic recovery needs.

-EaseUS Todo Backup products enable one-click system migration from one computer to another.
-It has a variety of backup options that enable you to set the priority for the backup, which will effect the backup procedure's impact on performance.
+EaseUS products enable easy system migration from one computer to another.
+It has a variety of options that enable you to set the priority for the backup, which will effect the procedure's impact on performance.
 It includes an incremental backup feature that is both time and space efficient.

-Since 2004, EaseUS Todo Backup has provided comprehensive backup tools and features and the company has extensive experience in the sector.
+Since 2004, EaseUS has provided comprehensive tools and features and the company has extensive experience in the sector.

-The one disadvantage I've discovered while using Easeus Todo Backup was that system restores MUST be performed via a bootable CD.
-However, this is the situation with the majority of backup systems, so it is actually not a problem.
+The single disadvantage I've discovered while using Easeus Todo Backup was that system restores MUST be performed via a bootable CD.
+However, this is the situation with the majority of such programs, so it is actually not a problem.
 Additionally, there have been reports of issues with Windows 7 in which Todo Backup constantly forces a sector-by-sector backup, which is extremely slow.
 If this occurs, a chkdsk is required prior to backing up.

 EaseUS offers a variety of personal and business licenses for Todo Backup, and all software versions include a 30-day free trial.
+The free version includes all of the premium features but is just time limited.
 Personal licenses are available for as little as $29.95 for one year, and the software is compatible with Windows and Mac.

 Commercial licenses begin at $39.00 for one year for the Workstation edition.
-This version contains simple disk backup programs, as well as cloud backup solutions.
-A Server license costs $199.00 and enables the software to be installed on one server.
+This version contains simple disk backup programs, as well as cloud solutions.
+A Server license costs $199.00 and enables the software to be installed on a single server.
 This plan includes PXE network boot and Windows server backup tools.

 At the top end, an Advanced Server package starts at $299 per year and includes Microsoft Exchange and SQL server backup and recovery.
 A Technician license is also available and starts at $999 per year enables you to run the application on numerous systems, allowing you to provide technical support to clients.